-- Have your child put his hand on his stomach and feel it move when he breathes.
+- Have your child put their hand on their stomach and feel it move when they breathes.

 - Elmo teaches children how to belly breathe to calm down.

-- Watch this video with your child to help teach him to belly breathe.
+- Watch this video with your child to help teach them to belly breathe.